Policy

 b.

-estimated payroll to the successor for the renewal year based on the
+BWC will add estimated payroll to the successor for the renewal year

-predecessor’s reported payroll.
-BWC will recalculate the EAP and installment
+based on the predecessor's reported payroll.
+BWC may recalculate the EAP and

 1.